-We are pleased to present the 2016 Annual Report of your Pension Board.
-The Employees' Retirement System ("ERS") experienced a positive investment return for the year of 6.9%.
-Net plan position held in trust for pension benefits decreased \$44,469 million.
-This decrease was mainly due to investment returns below requirement and an increase in pension benefit payments.
-Total net position at the end of the year was \$1.67 billion.
+We are pleased to present the 2017 Annual Report of your Pension Board.
+The Employees' Retirement System ("ERS") experienced a positive investment return for the year of 15.8%.
+Net plan position held in trust for pension benefits increased \$114.7 million.
+This increase was mainly due to investment returns above the requirement and a decrease in pension benefit payments.
+Total net position at the end of the year was \$1.79 billion.
 The management discussion and analysis, the financial statements, and the footnotes provide detailed information regarding ERS performance.
 The description of ERS included in this report highlights major plan provisions.
 County Ordinances, labor agreements, Pension Board Rules, and Governmental Accounting Standards Board (GASB) pronouncements prevail over the contents of this report.
 If you have any questions, please call (414) 278-4207.